rgilks/acto/README.md

     **Optional (Remove if not used):**

     - `ADMIN_EMAILS`: For admin panel access.
-    - `ALLOWED_EMAILS`: Comma-separated list of additional emails allowed access when the waiting list/invite-only mode is implicitly active (i.e., if `ALLOWED_EMAILS` is set).
+    - `ALLOWED_EMAILS`: Comma-separated list of additional emails allowed access when the waiting list mode is implicitly active (i.e., if `ALLOWED_EMAILS` is set).

     # DATABASE_URL, COMMIT_SHA (See .env.example - typically not set manually)